bitovi/academy/src/react-native/20-building/building.md

 - Sign your app.
 - Cover EAS production builds.

-## Objective 1: Creating a build
+## Objective 1: Create a build and verify that the build (AAB) is generated

 ### Creating a Build

 To create an Android build of our React Native app, we can run the `react-native build-android --mode=release` command to generate an Android App Bundle (AAB) file.
+You are able to create an AAB with or without signing it.
+However, if you want to upload the AAB to the Google Play store, you must sign it using an upload key keystore.

 ### APK vs AAB